puppylinux-woof-CE/puppylinux-woof-CE.github.io/index.md

 the [AARNET](http://mirror.aarnet.edu.au/pub/puppylinux/) and the [Internode](http://mirror.internode.on.net/pub/puppylinux/) mirrors in Australia are known to update regularly and are usually faster than Ibiblio.
+[UMBC](https://mirror.lug.umbc.edu/puppylinux/) is a new mirror in the USA.

 _Mirrors may take up to a day to incorporate changes in Ibiblio_.